 The session will include a couple of activities to make networking fun and help you think about your communication in a variety of different ways.
 You can find out more and register to come along on the HBA website.

-It maybe autumn and the leaves may be falling….. but it’s great to see how some companies embrace the idea of constant renewal.
+It maybe still be winter and the crocuses are not yet quite here….. but it’s great to see how some companies embrace the idea of constant renewal.

 Speaking at the Healthcare Business Women’s Association in Basel this week on five things we commonly get wrong when we approach tough conversations at work – and what to do and focus on instead.
 If you would like to come along, you can register for a place on the HBA website here.
 You do not need to be a member and both men and women are equally welcome.
 [17th September, 2012]